Converting a PowerShell (PS1) Script to an EXE File

 PowerADM.com / PowerShell / Converting a PowerShell (PS1) Script to an EXE File

-You can install or download the ps2exe tool from the PowerShell Script Gallery https://www.powershellgallery.com/packages/ps2exe/1.0.11.
+You can install or download the ps2exe tool from the PowerShell Script Gallery https://www.powershellgallery.com/packages/ps2exe/1.0.12.

-To online install the ps2exe utility from PSGallery on Windows, run the command:
+To install the ps2exe utility online from PSGallery on Windows, run the command:

 Install-Module -Name ps2exe